serverlesscamp/tankwars-website/pages/api.md

 };
 {%endhighlight%}

+### Coordinate space

+The map is a 0-based matrix, where [0,0] is the upper left corner.
+The map width and height are in the `mapWidth` and `mapHeight` keys of the request body.

 ### Enemy tanks

 The information on enemy tanks will be in the `enemies` key of the map your command endpoint receives, and your tank will be in the `you` key.
 You can see full tank info for yourself and tanks in your visibility zone.
 You can only see a summary for far-away tanks.